Agapurnis/idb-css/README.md

 ### Configuration & Custom Builds

+(Configuration options outline coming soon!)

 Due to the *'seamless'* part of the goal of this project, an effort is made to support a wide variety of environments.

 You may not wish to support some of these environments in some cases.
 For example, by default (installing through a package manager), **you use a build with support for two/three different decorator specifications depending on the given configuration**.
 You almost certainly won't need that.
-To prevent the issue of distributing thousands of different builds for this repository, you must build the repository yourself with a certain configuration at buld-time, instead of providing it at runtime.
+To prevent the issue of distributing thousands of different builds for this repository, you must build the repository yourself with a certain configuration at build-time, instead of providing it at runtime.

+A full tutorial on doing this will be available later.

 ## I need the documentation.